ndoolan/DevOps-Lecture/README-AWS.md

       -  `git archive -v -o myMM.zip --format=zip HEAD`

     - Upload this zipped file.

+    - On the next page, select the role you created for 'EC2 instance profile'.
+For the service role, you can select 'Create and use new service role'.
+If you've created a service role before, you can use an existing service role, but **your service role and EC2 instance profile must not be the same**

+    - There are more optional pages after this one, but we can just click 'Skip to review'

     - Along with your application, Elastic Beanstalk will automatically generate an environment for you.
 An *environment* is a collection of AWS resources running an application version.
 Wait a few minutes while AWS creates an S3 bucket, sets up security groups and spins up your EC2 instance complete with your application running in a docker container.

     - Note that upon creating your first application, the default environment name will be something like "[APPLICATION_NAME]-env".
 For our purposes, this will suffice, however in practice, it's best to name your environments descriptively to something that easily identifies this as the production environment for the megamarkets application.